Forest fires - AMENDMENT TO THE TERRITORY AFFECTED BY THE PROHIBITION ON THE ACCESS TO FORESTS ON LANDS IN THE DOMAIN OF THE STATE AND THE CLOSURE OF FOREST ROADS

 Forest fires - AMENDMENT TO THE TERRITORY AFFECTED BY THE PROHIBITION ON THE ACCESS TO FORESTS ON LANDS IN THE DOMAIN OF THE STATE AND THE CLOSURE OF FOREST ROADS Français

 Here is the location map of the affected territory (in French only).
-The amendments to the measure mainly target the regions of Abitibi-Témiscamingue, Nord-du-Québec, Saguenay–Lac-Saint-Jean, Mauricie and Côte-Nord.
+The amendments to the measure mainly target the regions of Abitibi-Témiscamingue, Nord-du-Québec, Saguenay–Lac-Saint-Jean and Côte-Nord.

 The prohibition of access to a forest in lands in the domain of the State and road closures now applies to the following territory: